tgilbert/hapi-sql/README.md

             force: false
         }
     }
-Additionally you can pass any other sequelize parameters
+Additionally you can pass any other sequelize parameters.

 ## Usage
 If you are adding models use the following `index.js` file in your models folder.